 Through some of the most powerful images of the world available, Fragile Earth provides thought-provoking portraits of our world -- its beauty, vastness and vulnerability.
 The app depicts rivers which have dried up or flooded, erupted volcanoes, glaciers in the process of melting, and cities sprawling outward.

+Other events featured in the app include the landslides in Maierato, Italy, the drying of the Aral Sea, formerly one of the largest lakes in the world, the draining of the Mesopotamia Marshes in Iraq, land reclamation in Ijsselmeer, Netherlands, and the effects of Amazon deforestation in Rondônia, Brazil.
 Fragile Earth is arranged into the following sections: Natural Phenomena, Warming World, Water's Power, Deserts and Drought, Man's Impact, and Wild Weather.
 The images can be viewed by location, category and date, and shared via Facebook, Twitter, or email without leaving the app, helping to spread consciousness about the planet.

 Fragile Earth conveys the innate and delicate beauty of the world's landscape, and highlights dramatic shifts that are taking place across the globe.
 It is invaluable to anyone concerned for the state of the Earth.